-Mr. Dunkerley joined the Argus Group in 2012 as Executive Vice President, Finance & Treasury and succeeded to Chief Financial Officer in 2015.
+Mr. Dunkerley joined the Argus Group in 2012 and was appointed as Chief Financial Officer in 2015.
+As CFO, Mr. Dunkerley is responsible for all financial aspects of the Group, including finance, actuarial, treasury, capital management, investment management, risk and compliance.
 Prior to joining Argus, Mr. Dunkerley was a Director in the Insurance practice of PricewaterhouseCoopers in Bermuda.
-He holds a Bachelor's degree in Aeronautical Engineering from Loughborough University in England, is a Fellow of the Institute of Chartered Accountants in England & Wales and a member of the Institute of Chartered Accountants of Bermuda.
+He holds a bachelor's degree in aeronautical engineering from Loughborough University in England and is a Fellow of the Institute of Chartered Accountants in England & Wales and a member of the Institute of Chartered Accountants of Bermuda.